keithbuhler/keithbuhler.github.io/hatespeech.md

 The attempt to prohibit criticism is itself a criticism.
 Therefore, prohibiting criticism is hypocritical, incoherent, and insane.
 If criticism is bad, then we must criticize the critic.
 If hate-speech perpetrators are despicable, then we must hate the haters.
 Outlawing mockery and criticism therefore undercuts the ability to mock and criticize mockers and critics.
 We can't have it both ways.

-### A solution
+5. A better solution would be to target Islamic extremists.

-If the EU and Facebook, Twitter, et. al., want to crack down on online terrorist agitators, they must practice intelligent profiling and target those who are likely to foment terrorism.
+If the EU and Facebook, Twitter, et. al., want to crack down on online terrorist agitators, they must practice intelligent profiling and target those who are likely to foment terrorism: Islamic extremists.